flatironinstitute/mountainlab-js/docs/prerequisites.md

 You will then get a database daemon running on the default port of 27017.
 You might want to make sure this port is not exposed to the outside world (usually it wouldn't be I think).

+For anaconda users, see *Using an Anaconda environment* below

 ## Installing Python 3 and pip

-While not required for the core program, most MountainLab pre vocessor packages use Python 3.
+While not required for the core program, most MountainLab processor packages use Python 3.

 Install Python 3 and pip using your linux package manager.
 For example, on Ubuntu 16.04, use the following: